In a rush? Skip directly to download the learning activity for this post!

 - Talk to your family and friends about the importance of using less water!
 To help make saving water fun, I created this free, printable save water bingo game!
 Save the file on your computer or print and post it on your fridge – see if you can get five in a row, or better yet, every square!

-Are you interested in reading more posts about earth science and sustainability?
+- Are you interested in reading more posts about conservation and sustainability?
 Subscribe to this blog, or follow Wild Earth Lab using the links below!

 References and Further Reading